OnionPiece/medoc/docs/openshift/unfiled/centralized_gateway/customize_iptables_proxier.rst

                     }
                     writeLine(natRules, append(args, "-j", string(svcChain))...)
     +
-    +               // NOTE(lizk1989) Used to install SNAT rules for pods backed to a service with externalIPs
+    +               // NOTE(OnionPiece) Used to install SNAT rules for pods backed to a service with externalIPs
     +               installedEgressSNAT := false
     +
                     // Capture externalIPs.